-Premium income reported by the Syndicate includes estimates of premium for certain contracts, in particular those written under delegated authority agreements.
+Premium income reported by the Syndicate includes estimates for ultimate premiums for certain contracts, in particular those written under delegated authority agreements.
+These ultimate premiums are written in line with expected attachments of the underlying policies.
 The Syndicate considers relevant information when determining estimates, including information provided by brokers and coverholders, past underwriting experience, market conditions, and the contractual terms of policies.
 As updated information relating to such variables becomes available, for example when bordereaux are received, adjustments to estimates are recorded in the period in which they are determined, and will impact gross premiums written and provisions for unearned premium in the technical account.